exarobibliologist/nanosecond/README.md

 ### To install these scripts, follow the directions below.</b>

-You will need `git-all` installed beforehand, in order to fetch and use all the files.
+You will need `git` installed beforehand, in order to fetch and use all the files.

-`sudo apt-get install git-all`
+`sudo apt install git`

 Open a Terminal and type
 `cd`